oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer.md

 #### get_subresource

-Retrieve a parent customers assigned to a specific customer record.
+Retrieve the parent customer assigned to a specific customer record.

 #### get_relationship

-Retrieve the IDs of the parent customers records assigned to a specific customer record.
+Retrieve the ID of the parent customer record assigned to a specific customer record.

 #### update_relationship